-Numerical models can predict potential impacts on water resources and water-dependent assets from a proposed project and support the exploration of management approaches to mitigate impacts.
-It is recognised that for projects presented to the IESC early in the assessment process (e.g. Gateway projects in New South Wales), the data needed for detailed modelling may not yet be available.
+Numerical models can predict potential impacts on water resources and water-dependent assets from a proposed project and support the exploration of management approaches to mitigate potential impacts.
+It is recognised that for projects presented to the IESC early in the assessment process (e.g., Gateway projects in New South Wales), the data needed for detailed modelling may not yet be available.

-Models should be developed at an appropriate spatial (local vs regional) and temporal (life-of-project or longer if impacts are predicted) scale to fulfil a specific purpose such as understanding potential impacts to a particular water resource or water-dependent asset.
-This purpose should inform the model design (e.g. consider the level of model complexity required to achieve the model purpose) and assumptions, which should be clearly described and justified in the project assessment documentation (Middlemis and Peeters 2018).
-The model(s) should be constructed in accordance with the conceptual model(s), and calibrated and verified with appropriate baseline data (Middlemis and Peeters 2018; Barnett et al. 2012).
+Models should be developed at an appropriate spatial (local vs regional) and temporal (life-of-project or longer if post-project or long-term impacts are predicted) scale to fulfil a specific purpose such as understanding potential impacts to a particular water resource or water-dependent asset.
+This purpose should inform the model design (e.g., consider the level of model complexity required to achieve the model purpose) and assumptions, which should be clearly described and justified in the project assessment documentation (Middlemis and Peeters 2018).